 This cluster encompasses careers in the business world.
 Within finance, students might pursue careers in accounting, asset/ investment management, corporate finance, hedge funds, insurance, investment banking, private equity or venture capital.
 The consulting industry consists of generalist firms that provide advice on general business strategy questions, while others are known as specialists in fields such as finance, operations, marketing, healthcare, technology or human resources.
 There are also opportunities for business-minded students in retail, marketing, sports and startups/entrepreneurship.
-Find jobs and internships in this cluster on Handshake!
+Find jobs and internships in this cluster on 12twenty!

 The larger companies in these industries tend to participate in on-campus recruiting.
 The primary way to secure an internship or full-time position at a larger firm with a well-established internship or new hire program is through campus recruiting.
 Entry level opportunities outside of formalized recruiting are rare.
 Many firms recruit interns with the intention of converting them to full-time hires, and thus do not return to campus to recruit for full-time positions.